Protecting Country Against Invasive Species Program

 Meet the Team

-Dr. Angie Reid - Senior Project Coordinator
+Dr. Angie Reid - Program Manager

 Angie has been researching and working alongside Traditional Owners in remote northern Australia for the past 9 years.
 Originally from the USA where she worked as a fire ecologist, Angie came to Australia in 2015 to do a PhD studying the connection between large feral and native herbivores and Indigenous fire management in the North Kimberley and Arnhem Land.
 Following her studies, she worked in the Great Sandy Desert as the Ngururrpa Indigenous Protected Area Coordinator for 3.5 years - helping to establish a new land management program and ranger team, whilst also carrying out work to mitigate impacts of feral cats and camels on threatened species and important cultural areas.
 Angie is excited to continue working with Indigenous rangers to build capacity in remote northern Australia and protect country against invasive species.

-Alex Ernst - Regional Coordinator NT
+Ian J. Hutton - Regional Coordinator NT

 Harry Tamwoy - Regional Coordinator QLD